PLayerNightQueen16/YAML-Multi-Agent-Orchestrator/README.md

 This project demonstrates how multi-agent systems can be made easier to define, reason about, and experiment with by moving orchestration logic from code into configuration.

-It provides a foundation for future extensions such as execution graphs, memory systems, and tool integration.
+It provides a strong foundation for future extensions such as hierarchal agents, advanced memory strategies, execution graphs, and richer tool integration.

 ---